raden/end-point-blog/2025/01/getting-output-from-jps-with-nrpe.md

 sudo /usr/share/jetty/bin/jetty.sh start
 ```

-Checkthe status as the normal user.
+Check the status as the normal user.
 It sees the process as "not running".

 ```plain
   {  home }  /usr/share/jetty/bin/jetty.sh status